What Is Apache OFBiz? Open Source ERP Framework Guide

 How Much Does Apache OFBiz Implementation Cost?

-Apache OFBiz is open-source, so businesses do not pay traditional software licensing fees.
+OFBiz is open-source, so businesses do not pay traditional software licensing fees.
 However, implementation is not free.
 Companies should budget for discovery, configuration, customization, hosting, integrations, data migration, testing, security hardening, user training, and ongoing support.

 Apache OFBiz development and consultancy